Current Projects

 Reaching Our Community Youth (ROCK): Understanding the Impacts of School-based Mental Health Coaching Program

 In partnership with the ROCK Center for Youth Development and the Michigan Public Health Institute, the STAR lab is conducting a research study (2025-2026; funded by the Michigan Department of Labor and Economic Opportunity) and evaluation of ROCK’s Discover You, school based programs aimed at supporting positive psychosocial development of youth.
 Using both qualitative and quantitative methods, the project aims to understand the impact of participation in this paraprofessional delivered, school-based program on youth outcomes and the perspectives and impact of the program on the adults who deliver it.
-Data collection is currently ongoing, with analysis and disseminate planed to begin in late Fall 2025.
+Data collection has been successfully completed with analysis and disseminate ongoing.

 Integrated Healthcare and Trauma-Informed Approached in Integrated Care Settings